hakanonal/hang-man-ai/docs/Journal.md

     - I am back...
     - for the first time I have removed the environment from the AI.
 That's why I need a seperate class to automate the game rounds and multiple games among with paramitized different agent types.
       - ok I have created initial ai game environment using the environment class.
 However I am having trouble to cross reference classes.
 I think I need to put all command calls ini the root and all other cllass inito modules/folders.
+        - The new module diir structure is worling fine but it is not working good in notebooks so I aplied one of the solutions [here](https://stackoverflow.com/questions/34478398/import-local-function-from-a-module-housed-in-another-directory-with-relative-im)
+        - Weirdlly when execute from the command the data dir accaesble but it is not accessible from the notebook executions.
+I have removed direct module calls from the global notebook.
+But I will need to solve this propblem if I want to discover more via notebook.